kubedb/cli/docs/concepts/postgres.md

 Continuous archiving data will be stored in a folder called `{bucket}/kubedb/{namespace}/{CRD object}/archive/`.

 ### spec.databaseSecret
-`spec.databaseSecret` is an optional field that points to a Secret used to hold credentials for `postgres` super user.
-If not set, KubeDB operator creates a new Secret `{tpr-name}-admin-auth` for storing the password for `postgres` superuser for each Postgres object.
-If you want to use an existing secret please specify that when creating the tpr using `spec.databaseSecret.secretName`.
+`spec.databaseSecret` is an optional field that points to a Secret used to hold credentials for `postgres` superuser.
+If not set, KubeDB operator creates a new Secret `{Postgres name}-auth` for storing the password for `postgres` superuser for each Postgres object.
+If you want to use an existing secret, please specify that when creating Postgres using `spec.databaseSecret.secretName`.

 This secret contains a `.admin` key with a ini formatted key-value pairs.
 Example:
 ```ini